Valentin Țicu

-Valentin Constantin Țicu (/ro/; born 19 September 2000) is a Romanian professional footballer who plays as a left-back for Liga I club Petrolul Ploiești.
+Constantin Valentin Țicu (/ro/; born 19 September 2000) is a Romanian professional footballer who plays as a left-back for Liga I club Farul Constanța.

 Club career

 Țicu is a youth product of Petrolul Ploiești, and made his senior debut for the club in a Liga III game against Flacăra Moreni on 30 March 2018.
 On 28 September that year, he registered his first Liga II appearance by playing the full 90 minutes in a 5–0 thrashing of Aerostar Bacău.

 Țicu scored his first goal on 13 October 2019, in a 3–0 league win over Daco-Getica București.
 In the 2021–22 campaign, he gained team captaincy and aided with 26 appearances and three goals as "the Yellow-Blues" won the Liga II championship.

 Țicu made his debut in the top tier by starting in a 0–1 home loss to Voluntari, on 18 July 2022.
 On 31 March 2023, he scored his first Liga I goal—and the only of the match—in an away victory over FC U Craiova.
 He was an undisputed starter during the 2022–23 season, totalling 38 league matches.

 On 13 September 2023, Petrolul Ploiești announced that Țicu signed a contract extension lasting until 2026.
 Eleven days later, he committed a foul which left Hermannstadt player Dragoș Iancu with an ankle fracture and was handed a 16-match suspension, later reduced in half.